Featured-Paris-Climate-Agreement

 Renewable Energy: A Shared Goal

 The United States’ specific plans, according to a White House press release, include purchasing 100% renewable energy, which is a goal for many countries involved.
-Investment in solar energy from the US and other countries is accomplished with the hope of renewable energy becoming the norm.
+Investment in solar energy from the US and other countries is a collective aim, with the hope of renewable energy becoming the norm.

-Elsewhere, Brazil is seeking to have 23% of its electricity generated from renewable energy by 2030, with Europe aiming for a renewable energy target of 20% by 2020.
-Considering their massive populations, China and India are also seeking to adopt renewable energy on a widespread scale, with an aim for 20-40% of “non-fossil” electricity by 2030.
+Elsewhere, Brazil seeks to have 23% of its electricity generated from renewable energy by 2030, with Europe aiming for a renewable energy target of 20% by 2020.
+Considering their massive populations, China and India also want to adopt renewable energy on a widespread scale, with an aim for 20%-40% of “non-fossil” electricity by 2030.

 The Role of Developing Countries

-Clearly, developing third-world countries do not have the resources to adopt renewable energy on a widespread level, so the Paris agreement has sought to help.
+Clearly, developing third-world countries lack the resources to adopt renewable energy on a widespread level, so the Paris agreement has sought to help.
 Specifically, the Paris deal includes $100 billion for financing to help these developing countries.
 They have only pledged $10 billion so far, but the developments elsewhere suggest the rest should come in due time.

 Potential Weaknesses

-The Paris climate agreement represents a historical achievement — the world is at least giving due recognition to the growing issue of climate change — but the agreement isn’t without its faults.
+The Paris climate agreement represents a historical achievement — the world is at least giving due recognition to the growing issue of climate change — but the agreement has faults faults.
 In fact, a group of climate change scientists called the agreement “far too weak” in a joint letter to The Independent.

 It’s hard to fault their criticism that the agreement seems lacking immediate action, as it only comes into action in 2020.
 By that time, emissions will be more significant and the global climate change scenario will be direr.”